trivialsoftware/trivial-logging/Readme.md

 This is basically just a wrapper around [util.inspect](https://nodejs.org/api/util.html#util_util_inspect_object_options).
 It's here for convenience, but doesn't have the same flexibility as `util.inspect`, so should only be used sparingly.

+_Note: This is added to all logging instances for your convenience._